Carolyn Grace: Pilot career

 Following Nick's death after a car crash in 1988, Grace learned to fly the Spitfire.
 In 1990, she made her first solo Spitfire flight and qualified as a pilot for the aircraft.
-While female test pilots had flown the Spitfire during World War II as part of the Air Transport Auxiliary, Grace was the first qualified female pilot ever to take part in display flying, leading the way for others to follow.
+While female pilots had flown the Spitfire during World War II as part of the Air Transport Auxiliary, Grace was the first qualified female pilot ever to take part in display flying, leading others to follow.

-Though she was pressured not to take up solo flying as a widow with two children, Grace felt she needed to in order to commemorate her late husband.
+Though she was pressured not to take up solo flying as a widow with two children, Grace felt she needed to commemorate her late husband.
 She subsequently accumulated 900 flying hours, performing at various air shows and memorial events.
 The Spitfire ML407, which she and her husband had restored to working order, became known as the "Grace Spitfire".
-The aircraft was kept at RAF Bentwaters, Woodbridge, Suffolk, and the expensive insurance costs were met by Aon, who sponsored her events.
+The aircraft was kept at RAF Bentwaters, Woodbridge, Suffolk, and Aon, who sponsored her events, met the expensive insurance costs.

-In 2004, Grace flew this Spitfire over Chartwell, former residence of Winston Churchill, to commemorate the 60th anniversary of D-Day.
-In 2011, she flew the plane as part of the 75th anniversary of the Spitfire's first flight in 1936.
+In 2004, Grace flew this Spitfire over Chartwell, the former residence of Winston Churchill, to commemorate the 60th anniversary of D-Day.
+In 2011, she flew the plane on the 75th anniversary of the Spitfire's first flight in 1936.

 Grace died after a car accident at Goulburn, New South Wales, on 2 December 2022, at the age of 70.